Peter Broggs: Life

 Broggs suffered a stroke on 27 August 2004 which left him paralyzed on the right side and hardly able to speak.
-The album Igzabihir Yakal released in 2005 was recorded with Dubcreator at the DC studio for sound system team King Shiloh in Amsterdam in 2002 where the profit helped to cover Broggs' medical expenses.
+The album Igziabeher Yakal released in 2005 was recorded with dubcreator at the DC studio for sound system team King Shiloh in Amsterdam in 2002 where the profit helped to cover Broggs' medical expenses.

 Peter Broggs died on 19 December 2015, aged 63.